riapi/riapi/level-1.md

 * `scale`=`both`: Enables upscaling.
 Images will be upscaled to match constrains and may be cropped, padded, or stretched in order to modify the aspect ratio.
 * `scale`=`canvas`: Enables upscaling of the canvas, but not the image.
 Above the original image size, padding will be used to reach the requested dimensions.

+### Versioning

+Clients wishing to have portable, future-proof links SHOULD specify the RIAPI version they are aiming for with `v=x.x`.
+Backwards-incompatible changes are not anticipated, but may occur.

+If the server does not support the RIAPI version specified by the client, it should use the nearest larger version number supported.

 ### Mime-type